 Szentkirályiutca 32/a Budapest 1088

 The Szentkirályi street palace was built for Count Gyula Károlyi’s wife in 1897.
-By and by, after some modifications the building became the Károly families favourite dwelling.
-Count József Károlyi’s wife was hiding Lajos Zilahy (the famous writer) and Albert Szentgyörgyi (the famous physiologist) during the II.
-World War.
-The Society for Hungarian-Russian Friendship was operating in the building following the war.
+After some modifications the building became the Károly family's favorite dwelling.
+Count József Károlyi’s wife was hiding Lajos Zilahy (the famous writer) and Albert Szentgyörgyi (the famous physiologist) here during World War II.
+Following the war, the Society for Hungarian-Russian Friendship occupied the building.

-Following an overall reconstruction work in 1971-72 this grand mansion of the upper-middle class built at the turn of the XIX. century was transformed into a space for education.
+Following an overall reconstruction in 1971-72 this grand mansion of the upper-middle class was transformed into a space for education.
 The film department of the College of Theatre and Film (later University) moved into the building in 1975.

 The Theatre Main Department Education Building

 The URÁNIA building, a characteristic historical landmark of Budapest, was built according to the plans of Henrik Schmahl in 1895.

 The upper floors (II-VI.) have served the purposes of education for theatre actors and directors from the very beginning.
 Previous operators of this building include the National Hungarian Royal Academy of Drama and the College of Theatre and Film.
 Today the building holds rehearsal rooms as well as music and dance classrooms for the Theatre Main Department.

 Uránia was once a nightclub, a theatre, and finally in the 20s, a cinema.
 The first Hungarian motion picture was screened here.

 It is an extra point of interest that the film titled “The Dance” was shot on the roof terrace of the Uránia building.